 Regarding to specifications: 4-octave keyboard with 12 voices of polyphony in 4 parts, 256 programs and 256 presets to be shared among two oscillators (which can take up to three waves simultaneously: saw, triangle and square), noise, ring modulator and FM for the second oscillator.
 It includes 4 effects (Overdrive, Chorus, Delay and Reverb) and also a 5-band graphic and parametric equalizer.
 Furthermore it has two LFO and two filters (Lowpass , Hipass & Bandpass) serial or parallel configurable.
 Finally the presence of a small phrase recorder of 196 sequences or 16000 notes and morphing function between presets that can be associated with the modulation wheel or the ribbon controller.

-I feel the Oberheim OB-12 as a pretty versatile synthesizer for its rank, both for the quality of his sound and for the edition ease and flexibility.
+In short, and to end this first analysis, I feel the Oberheim OB-12 as a pretty versatile synthesizer for its rank, both for the quality of his sound and for the edition ease and flexibility.
 I like the feeling of the keyboard and its retro look with so many knobs and buttons and the blue color that does not allow him to go unnoticed in any studio or performance.
 All this without forgetting that it has nearly eight years and that its last days prices at shops was around 800 euros (in Europe).
 Today you can find it in the second-hand market rounding the 500 euros.

 No hay comentarios: